emrecakmak/emrecakmak/README.md

 <a href="https://app.daily.dev/cakmak"><img src="https://api.daily.dev/devcards/7008d1427f75494b8c82f1498e0cd769.png?r=bzo" width="330" alt="Emre Çakmak's Dev Card" align="right"/></a>

-I'm Emre, living in 🇹🇷 and working as a Cloud Native Engineer at <a href="bestcloudfor.me">bestcloudfor.me ☁️</a>
+I'm Emre, living in 🇹🇷 and working as a Cloud Native Engineer at <a href="www.bestcloudfor.me">bestcloudfor.me ☁️</a>

 As a teenager, I was the kid people approached about their technical issues.
 I formatted many computers, changed many ringtones, and repaired many satellite receivers.
 I was the go-to guy for resolving any technical problems.